taurusilver7/shuffleboard-UI/README.md

-# A Kanban Project Management Board
+# A Project Management Shuffle Board

-> A project management tool kit created using React JS and styled with SASS.
+> A project management tool kit to seggregate to-do, in progress, and completed tasks, created using React JS and styled with SASS.

 ## Setup